What is performance profiling? What can we learn from athletes as they prepare for international competitions such as the Olympics?

-The first involves ranking the above profile – everything from the skills, key actions and training requirements – from the most important to the least important.
+The first involves ranking the above profile – everything from the skills, motivation, key actions and training requirements – from the most important to the least important.
 A simple scale from 0 (not important) to 10 (extremely important) works well here.

 The second is a self-assessment completed by the client or employee.
 How does the client picture themselves, from 0-10, as fulfilling the profile that was created in Step 2?